for the Civil Parishes of Olveston and Aust

 There are many other interesting aspects to the project website which remain relevant, including ideas for places to visit, details of local birdlife, beautiful soundscapes, and some learning resources for primary schoolchildren.
 If you have some spare time, it's worth exploring - not least because it may give you ideas for things to do locally!

-Perfect for getting active during the summer.
-Work off that excess weight!
+Perfect for getting active during the summer!

 Thank you for using the Olveston and Aust Community Website.